dneprojects/habitron/README.md

-In your Home Assistant installation go to: Configuration > Integrations, click the button Add Integration > Habitron Enter the details for your camera.
-The SMartIP, router and modules as devices.
+In your Home Assistant installation go to: Configuration > Integrations, click the button Add Integration > Habitron Enter the details for your SmartIP host name or its IP-address, and the update interval.
+If the connection is established, the SmartIP, router and modules appear as devices.

 ## Configuration